Regulatory Flexibility Act Compliance

 The RFA applies to each rule subject to notice and comment rulemaking under the Administrative Procedure Act (APA) (5 U.S.C.
 553 (b)).
 Therefore, the requirements of the RFA apply to each proposed rule developed by the NRC, but not to final rules for which a proposed rule was not issued.

-In accordance with Small Business Administration's (SBA) regulation 13 CFR 121.902 (b)(4), the NRC has developed its own size standards for performing a Regulatory Flexibility Analysis pursuant to the RFA, and has verified with the SBA Office of Advocacy that its size standards are appropriate for NRC analyses.
-The NRC size standards at 10 CFR 2.810 define the following types of small entities:
+In accordance with Small Business Administration's (SBA) regulation 13 CFR 121.903(c), the NRC has developed its own size standards for performing a Regulatory Flexibility Analysis pursuant to the RFA, and has verified with the SBA Office of Advocacy that its size standards are appropriate for NRC analyses.
+The NRC size standards at 10 CFR 2.810 are used to determine whether a licensee qualifies as a small entity in the NRC's regulatory programs.
+Section 2.810 defines the following types of small entities:

-small business: a for-profit concern providing a service with average gross receipts of $6.5 million or less over its last three completed fiscal years, or a manufacturing concern with an average number of 500 or fewer employees based upon employment during each pay period for the preceding 12 calendar months.
+small business: a for-profit concern and is a— (1) Concern that provides a service or a concern not engaged in manufacturing with average gross receipts of $7.0 million or less over its last 3 completed fiscal years; or (2) Manufacturing concern with an average number of 500 or fewer employees based upon employment during each pay period for the preceding 12 calendar months.

-small governmental jurisdiction: government of a city, county, town, township, village, school district, or special district with a population of less than 50,000.
+small governmental jurisdiction: a small governmental jurisdiction is a government of a city, county, town, township, village, school district, or special district with a population of less than 50,000.

-small educational institution: one that is supported by a qualifying small governmental jurisdiction or one that is not state or publicly supported and has 500 or fewer employees.
+small educational institution: one that is— (1) Supported by a qualifying small governmental jurisdiction; or (2) Not state or publicly supported and has 500 or fewer employees.

-Apart from these size standards, the NRC closely follows other SBA provisions.
-In particular, the NRC defines annual receipts in accordance with the SBA regulations at 13 CFR 121.104.
-In addition, the NRC has applied SBA regulations regarding affiliation at 13 CFR 121.103 and has determined that an NRC licensee who is a subsidiary of a large entity does not qualify as a small entity for purposes of this determination.
+Apart from the size standards located in 10 CFR 2.810, the NRC closely follows other SBA provisions.
+In particular, the NRC defines annual receipts in accordance with the SBA regulations.
+In addition, an NRC licensee that is a subsidiary of a large entity does not qualify as a small entity for purposes of this determination.

 Draft Regulatory Analysis